alonho/blog/source/_posts/2012-12-03-a-hardware-lesson-for-software-developers-from-logical-gates-to-the-game-of-life.markdown

 > Software is often bound by memory and CPU
 > Chip design is often bound by gates and timing issues.

-VHDL encourages you to build small components and inter-connect them where needed. each component has it's own hardware resources and works in parallel to others.
+VHDL encourages you to build small components and inter-connect them where needed.
+each component has it's own hardware resources and works in parallel to others.

 The design I came up with is the following:

-1. *Cell* - is an entity. connected to it's neighbors via ports. has an independent process for counting the neighbors and setting the next state.
+1. *Cell* - is an entity. connected to it's neighbors via ports.
+The cell waits for a signal, counts his live neighbors and sets it's live state.
-2. *Board* - is a matrix of cells. all it does is inter-connects them.
+2. *Board* - is another entity. contains a matrix of cells. all it does is inter-connects them.

 Here's the cell's code:

 {% include_code Adder lang:vhdl cell.vhdl %}

-3: generics are variables that can be set upon entity instantiation. similar to constructor arguments.
+3: generics are variables that can be set upon entity instantiation. somewhat similar to constructor arguments in object oriented languages.
 19: notice the process gets an argument? a process can state a list of signals (also called a sensitivity list) that should trigger it's invocation. that way, the cell will calculate it's next state every time the clock changes.
 20: variables are exactly what you think they. notice we limit the integer's range to 8? that's because we'll have a maximum of 8 neighbors.

 {% img /images/vhdl_post/board.png Schematic of a two cell board %}

 Conclusions
 -----------